The Avengers (2012 film): Plot

-The Avengers become divided over how to approach Loki and the revelation that S.H.I.E.L.D. plans to harness the Tesseract to develop powerful weapons as a deterrent against hostile extraterrestrials.
-As they argue, Loki's agents attack the Helicarrier, and the stress causes Banner to transform into the Hulk.
-Stark and Rogers work to restart the damaged engine, and Thor attempts to stop the Hulk's rampage.
-Romanoff knocks Barton unconscious, breaking Loki's mind control.
-Loki escapes after killing Coulson and Fury uses Coulson's death to motivate the Avengers into working as a team.
-Loki uses the Tesseract and a wormhole generator Selvig built to open a wormhole above Stark Tower to the Chitauri fleet in space, launching his invasion.
+The Avengers disagree on how to approach Loki and become argumentative once they realize S.H.I.E.L.D. plans to use the Tesseract to create weapons of mass destruction to use against extraterrestrial threats.
+During the argument, Loki's agents attack the Helicarrier, and Banner transforms into the Hulk in the chaos.
+Stark and Rogers restart the damaged engine while Thor attempts to stop the Hulk's rampage.
+Romanoff subdues Barton, freeing him from Loki's control.
+Loki escapes after mortally wounding Coulson.
+Fury uses Coulson's subsequent death to motivate the Avengers to work together as a team.
+Loki uses the Tesseract and a generator Selvig built to open a portal above Stark Tower in New York City, allowing his Chitauri fleet to invade.

-Rogers, Stark, Romanoff, Barton, Thor, and the Hulk rally in defense of New York City, and together the Avengers battle the Chitauri.
-The Hulk beats Loki into submission.
-Romanoff makes her way to the generator, where Selvig, freed from Loki's mind control, reveals that Loki's scepter can shut down the generator.
+Rogers, Stark, Romanoff, Barton, Thor, and the Hulk work together to protect New York from the Chitauri.
+The Hulk incapacitates Loki while Romanoff learns from Selvig, now freed from Loki's mind control, that Loki's scepter can shut down the generator.
 Fury's superiors from the World Security Council attempt to end the invasion by launching a nuclear missile at Midtown Manhattan.
-Stark intercepts the missile and takes it through the wormhole toward the Chitauri fleet.
-The missile detonates, destroying the Chitauri mothership and disabling their forces on Earth.
-Stark's suit loses power and he goes into freefall, but the Hulk saves him, while Romanoff uses Loki's scepter to close the wormhole.
-In the aftermath, Thor returns with Loki and the Tesseract to Asgard, where Loki will face their justice.
+Stark intercepts the missile and flies it toward the Chitauri fleet through the wormhole.
+The missile destroys the Chitauri mothership and disables their forces on Earth.
+Stark becomes unconscious, and his suit loses power, leaving him free falling towards Earth.
+The Avengers manage to catch and resuscitate him, while Romanoff uses Loki's scepter to close the wormhole.
+In the aftermath, Thor transports an imprisoned Loki and the Tesseract to Asgard, where Loki will face justice for his crimes.